 - applying for an administrative review

-- reaching a voluntary agreement with the parent / caregiver who receives the child support about how much child support you'll pay.
-Find out more about voluntary agreements for child support.
+- reaching a voluntary agreement with the parent/caregiver who receives the child support about how much child support you'll pay.

 What if my income has dropped?

-If your income has dropped by more than 15% from the amount you were assessed on, you can estimate your income, and we’ll make a new assessment.
-For more information on estimating your income, phone us on 0800 221 221 or read our factsheet Estimating your income (IR151).
+If your income has dropped by more than 15% from the amount you were assessed on, you can estimate your income, and we'll make a new assessment.
+For more information on estimating your income, phone us on 0800 221 221 or read our Child support - estimating your income (IR151) guide.

-What happens if I have split custody or I share the care of my children?
+What happens if I share the care of my children?

-If you have split custody or shared care of your children and you don't receive a Work and Income benefit, you may be entitled to a reduction in your child support.
+If you share the care of your children and you don't receive a Work and Income benefit, you may be entitled to a reduction in your child support.
 Please phone us on 0800 221 221 for more details.